 Another option to consider if you’re worried about the short 28-day timescale is short-term finance while you wait for the lender to secure your mortgage.
 At Trinity Finance, we specialise in all types of auction finance so we can arrange this for you before you head to the auction.

-A bridging loan, for example, is much quicker to put in place than a mortgage and allows you to finance the initial cost, bridging the gap until your mortgage is secured.
-Due to the convenience of a bridging loan, it has a higher interest rate so your auction finance broker will advise you on the optimum term to secure this for before your longer-term finance is ready.
+A bridging loan, for example, is much quicker to put in place than a mortgage.
+It allows you to finance the initial cost, bridging the gap until your mortgage is secured.
+Due to the convenience of a bridging loan, it has a higher interest rate.
+Your auction finance broker will, therefore, advise you on the optimum term to secure this for before your longer-term finance is ready.